-Report bugs at the GitHub, If you are reporting a bug, please include:
+Report bugs at the GitHub, we normally will fix it in 5 hours.
+If you are reporting a bug, please include:

-- your TensorLayer and TensorFlow version. - steps to reproduce the bug, ideally reduced to a few Python commands. - the results you obtain, and the results you expected instead.
+- your TensorLayer, TensorFlow and Python version. - steps to reproduce the bug, ideally reduced to a few Python commands. - the results you obtain, and the results you expected instead.